vruusmann/openscoring.io/_posts/2023-01-12-converting_sklearn_pycaret3_pipeline_pmml.md

 The solution is to wrap the PyCaret pipeline object into a `PMMLPipeline` object using the `sklearn2pmml.pycaret.make_pmml_pipeline` utility method.
 This utility method differs from the generic `sklearn2pmml.make_pmml_pipeline` utility method by the fact that it knows about the `TransformerWrapper` meta-transformer class, and can perform proper escaping of its contents.

-The escaping is needed to ensure that the "business state" of all transformers and estimators is complete when dumped in Pickle data format.
+The escaping is needed to ensure that the "business state" of all transformers and estimators is complete when dumped in pickle data format.
 The list of known troublemakers contains mostly Scikit-Learn selector classes (caused by the dynamic implementation of the `_get_support_mask()` method).
 If the escaping is not done, then the conversion succeeds with simpler pipelines, but may fail with more complex ones.